toniahurst/FinTech_Project_1/README.md

 Analysis
 Testing
 Creating documentation
+Creating presentation

-Creating presentation Because this is a two-week project, you’ll want to make sure that you have a set portion of the site finished by the end of the first week to stay on track.
+I used Canva to create my presenation choosing a presentation style which I hoped would reduce the discomofrt many people feel in talking about their credit.
+Images came from Canva and primarily from Adobe Stock.
+Because this is a two-week project, you’ll want to make sure that you have a set portion of the site finished by the end of the first week to stay on track.
 Though you will divide the work among your group members, it’s essential to collaborate and communicate while working on different parts of the application.
 Don’t silo yourself, hoping that everything will work together.
 Instead, check in regularly and offer support.
 Make sure you are in sync and help each other when a blocker arises.
 Results/Conclusions of anlaysis
 Next Stepos